Cabo San Lucas Surf – Spots North + South [2025]

 From chic French bistros to hearty taco stands, Cabo has it all.
 You won’t go hungry for waves or great food.
 Trust us…

-Freesouls Cerritos Restaurant is a great dining choice if you’re basing our Cabo surf trip up in Cerritos Beach.
+- Freesouls Cerritos Restaurant – A great dining choice if you’re basing our Cabo surf trip up in Cerritos Beach.
 Healthy salads infused with fresh Pacific seafood join pizzas and French crepes on the menu.
 There’s also a nice rooftop terrace with views of the sea.

 Things to do when you’re not surfing in Cabo San Lucas